Mega Man: The Wily Wars

-is a 1994 video game compilation developed by Minakuchi Engineering and published by Capcom for the Sega Genesis; the compilation features remakes of the first three Mega Man games, alongside a new game called Wily Tower, only unlockable with a completed save file.
+is a 1994 video game compilation of platform games developed by Minakuchi Engineering and published by Capcom for the Sega Genesis; the compilation features remakes of the first three Mega Man games which were originally released on the Nintendo Entertainment System, alongside a new game called Wily Tower, only unlockable with a completed save file.

-The Wily Wars saw a physical release in Japan and Europe on October 21, 1994, and April 3, 1995; the physical North American release was cancelled, with it only seeing the light of day as part of the Sega Channel service.
+The Wily Wars saw a physical release in Japan and Europe, while the physical North American release was cancelled, with it only seeing the light of day as part of the Sega Channel service.
 In 2019, The Wily Wars was one of 42 games included in the Sega Genesis Mini and in 2021 got a physical re-release on cartridge, North America included, by the company Retro-Bit.
+On June 30, 2022, The Wily Wars was added to the Nintendo Classics service.
 Reviews have been generally positive.

 Plot

-The evil Dr. Wily has traveled back in time in an attempt to defeat the robotic hero Mega Man in one of their first three conflicts.
+After being defeated by Mega Man for the third time, the evil Dr. Wily has built a Time Machine to travel back in time in an attempt to change the past and defeat the robotic hero Mega Man in one of their first three conflicts.
 Each game follows Mega Man reliving his past adventures in which Wily dispatches a set of powerful robots to take over the world which must be single-handedly stopped as before.
 After completing his travels through time, Mega Man must use all he has learned to tackle the Wily Tower.